siadat/lash/README.md

 ``` bash
     $ ./install.sh tmux M-Tab
 ```
-* Change M-Tab to whatever key binding you prefer.
+* Change M-Tab to whatever key binding you prefer
-* The install script adds a line to your `~/.tmux.conf`.
+* The install script adds a few lines to your `~/.tmux.conf`
 * __Enable Meta key in OSX Terminal__: `Preferences > Settings > Keyboard > Use option as meta key`
 * __Enable Meta key in iTerm__: `Preferences > Profiles > Your profile > Left Keys > Left option key acts as __+Esc__`